 There are many different ways in which pain is managed including drug and non-drug intervention, both to good effect.
 In terms of drug intervention, there are a few different types of painkillers:

-NSAIDs - These are Non Steroidal Anti Inflammatory Drugs such as Naproxen and Ibuprofen.
+NSAIDs - These are Non non-steroidal anti Inflammatory Drugs such as Naproxen and Ibuprofen.
 They work at the point of pain to reduce inflammation and chemicals that cause pain.

 General Analgesics - Such as Paracetamol work in the central nervous system to reduce the feeling of pain.

-Opioids - These are compounds that originate from opium and have a similar general structure to eachother.
+Opioids - These are compounds that originate from opium and have a similar general structure to each other.
 Examples of opioids are morphine, codeine, tramadol, oxycodone.
 These drugs are powerful painkillers that work on pain receptors both at the site of pain and in the central nervous system.
-They can cause drowsiness, can cause dependency and sometimes nausea and vomitting in patients.
+They can cause drowsiness, can cause dependency and sometimes nausea and vomiting in patients.
 Therefore, these drugs are not given unless completely appropriate.

 For help with managing long term pain CLICK HERE for free advice from the NHS.